Azasakhe/Netflix/Business-collaboration.md

 ## Contacts

-Contact me through the e-mail provided in the details of this GitHub account.
+Contact me through the e-mail of this GitHub account:

+gottardo.stefano.83[at]gmail.com